|PHONE: (219) 464-5238||EMAIL: Tracey.Dorow@valpo.edu||Follow CoachDorowVU|

 Dorow began her coaching career as an assistant coach at Lake Michigan Community College in Benton Harbor, Mich. where she helped lead the Indians to a 69-22 record in three seasons, winning two Western Collegiate Conference titles.
 Lake Michigan finished fourth in the 1997 NJCAA national tournament and held a No. 1 national ranking in February of that same season.
 She also spent one season as a graduate assistant at the University of Indianapolis.

 A collegiate player at Illinois State from 1990-1993, she led the Redbirds in assists as a sophomore while finishing seventh in the Gateway Conference that same season.
 After transferring to Northern Michigan University for the 1993-1994 season, she earned Newcomer of the Year and Best Defensive Player honors for the Wildcats.
 Dorow had 131 assists and made 54 threes at NMU in her one season there.
 As a prep player, she finished third in the state of Michigan for Miss Basketball in 1990 and was named to the Detroit Free Press All-Decade Team.

 Dorow earned her Bachelor of Science degree in education from Western Michigan University in 1996 and her Master of Arts degree from the University of Indianapolis in 2003 in curriculum and instruction.
-She married her husband, Rob, in August of 2007.
-The Dorow's have two children: Lainie, 5, and Baxter, 3, who are both incredibly proud to be Crusaders.
+She has two children: Lainie and Baxter.